PraStar123/rooters-backend/Readme.md

 stdout_logfile=/var/log/demo.out.log
 ```

-Do the following everytime you have updated and saved the above file for the changes to takae place.
+Do the following everytime you have updated and saved the above file for the changes to take place.

 `sudo supervisorctl reread`

 `sudo supervisorctl update`